-Conference facilities, private education facility, places of entertainment, restaurants, financial institutions, art studios, and public parking.
+• Conference facilities, private education facility, places of entertainment, restaurants, financial institutions, art studios, and public parking.

-A mix of Mid-Rise Mixed-Use building typologies shall be permitted as identified in Section 3.8 of this Plan.
+A mix of Mid-Rise Mixed-Use building typologies shall be permitted as identified in Part B, Section 3.8 and on Schedule B: Height and Density of this Plan.